Driving and mental illness

 You still have to apply for car tax even if you don’t have to pay for your car tax.
 The first time you apply for car tax exemption you need to do this at the post office.

 What if I am not happy with how my doctor or DVLA have treated me?

 If you disagree with the decision of your doctor or DVLA then you can challenge their decision.
-You can find more information on how to do this below.
+You can find more information on how to do this in the section above.

 You may not be happy with the service you have received from your doctor or the DVLA.
 Below are some ways you can try and fix these issues.